Table of Contents

 Considering this coping mechanism, it’s not surprising for product return rates to increase as your shoppers won’t be able to touch, feel, and try on your products before buying.
 Now, you can choose to follow your own path but that could harm your sales and conversion rate, especially if your competitors are adopting new technologies according to the dictate of time.

 Moreover, you can take a risk by staying traditional hoping that your return processes are enough to convince shoppers.
 This is a costly risk to take.
 In fact, 40% of American shoppers alone held back on shopping online due to complicated product return processes.
 That’s reasonable.
-After all, it’s pandemic.
+After all, it’s a pandemic.
 The last thing you would want to do is to become an added burden to your shoppers.

 On the other hand, jewelers who rely on their business and have employees to support would find staying traditional inappropriate for a non-traditional time; hence, they tried to adopt newer technologies to make shopping more convenient for shoppers.